Aging and Bladder Cancer Treatment

 For example, cancer is a condition strongly associated with aging, specifically bladder cancer.
 As an individual's age increases, their risk of developing bladder cancer also rises.
 Whereas previously, receiving a major life-changing diagnosis at an advanced age may have meant limited options, now that more people are aging further, research is being done to investigate treatment outcomes at older ages.
 Being older and receiving a cancer diagnosis does not have to signal hopelessness.
-Instead, there are many treatment options available to this population that may be effective, so long as other factors have been considered.2
+Instead, many treatment options available to this population may be effective, so long as other factors have been considered.2

 Why are older individuals more likely to develop bladder cancer?

-As we age, our bodies go through changes and we are exposed to many things.
-Specifically, as we are living longer, we are being exposed to more carcinogens that can have a harmful effect on our body and our cells.
+As we age, our bodies change and are exposed to many things.
+Specifically, as we live longer, we are exposed to more carcinogens that can harm our bodies and cells.
 Also, the repair mechanisms that our genes and cells use become less effective as we age.
 This means that not only are we being exposed to more cancer-causing entities, but we are not as able to fight them off.
 This can lead to significant damage.
 Additionally, the older we get, the more likely we are to have developed other co-morbid (or co-occurring) conditions.
-These conditions may make it easier for a cancer to develop or for us to not be at our healthiest.2,3
+These conditions may make it easier for cancer to develop or for us to not be at our healthiest.2,3

 What considerations should be made when navigating treatment options?